 Additionally, we emphasize that each immunogen that enters clinical studies should test key hypotheses in our overall strategy.

-The CHAVI-ID has 19 Principal Investigators working on different aspects of designing and evaluating an HIV vaccine across the US and the World.
-The CHAVI-ID is led by Dr Dennis Burton at The Scripps Research Institute in La Jola, California.Download PDF
+The CHAVD has 26 Principal Investigators working on different aspects of designing and evaluating an HIV vaccine across the US and the World.
+The CHAVD is led by Dr Dennis Burton at The Scripps Research Institute in La Jolla, California.Download PDF

 We have worked together extremely well as a team, as evidenced by our 142 high-profile joint manuscripts, but also by our successful collaborations.
 Those collaborations and partnerships facilitate the staged process during which we proceed from Ab and Env discoveries through immunogen design to animal testing and ultimately to the clinic.Download PDF